-- Failure to abide by any of these rules will result in a 2 point penalty deducted and being moved to the end of the grid. - In the event of a boat not starting, the boat must withdraw from the water before the lead boat of the starting boats complete a full lap. - Due to surf conditions, the start may be changed during the discipline after consultation between the O.O.D. and the Rescue Officer.
+- 6. The Driver and Co-Driver must have both feet on the floorboard of their boat before the driver can start his engine. - 7.
+Failure to abide by any of these rules will result in a 2 point penalty deducted and being moved to the end of the grid. - 8.
+In the event of a boat not starting, the boat must withdraw from the water before the lead boat of the starting boats complete a full lap. - 9.
+Due to surf conditions, the start may be changed during the discipline after consultation between the O.O.D. and the Rescue Officer.